 - If vomiting occurs within 30 minutes, repeat the misoprostol dose.

-- Bleeding and cramping should start within a few hours.
+- If you are less than 9 weeks pregnant, you probably won’t need a second dose.
 If no bleeding occurs within 24 hours, take another 4 Misoprostol pills the same way.

 - Monitor symptoms and seek guidance if needed.